Class teacher: Miss Hannah Goodman

 You can find out which phonemes and maths the children will be focusing on each week during this half term, by clicking the link for

-Our topic title this half term is all about Autumn, as well as having a broad topic to keep thingsmoving, we also follow the children's interests fairly closely, so our topics are flexible.
-This half term we're hoping to have visits from people who help us in the community and we'll also do plenty of exploring the Autumn season outside and perhaps make some soup with autumnal vegetables.
-Click on the pdf document below, entitled "An Autumn Walk Topic.pdf" to find out more about what is being covered in this topic.
-There is also "Autumn Word Mat.pdf" to give you an idea of some of the vocabulary that you can discuss with your children to help them with this topic.
-If you feel they already know all of these words, then please feel free to extend their vocabulary further with words like Seasonal, Autumnal, Russet, Golden, Emergency, Siren.
-Autumn is also great for onomatopoeic words like crunch, rustle, crack, splish, splash and splosh.
+Our topic title this half term is all about night time and day time, as well as having a broad topic to keep things moving, we also follow the children's interests fairly closely, so our topics are flexible.
+This half term we're having some birds of prey come to visit us in school, we'll be thinking about which animals come out at day time and which prefer night, and having our own take on bonfire night potentially trying to light our own fire using the Nursery's fire-pit!
+We'll also be enjoying all the usual traditions of a Nativity play and learning carols.
+Click on the pdf document below, entitled "Dark Nights and Bright Lights.pdf" to find out more about what is being covered in this topic.
+There is also "firework vocab.pdf" and "Night Time Word Mat.pdf" to give you an idea of some of the vocabulary that you can discuss with your children to help them with this half-term's topic.
+If you feel they already know all of these words, then please feel free to extend their vocabulary further with words like Explosion, Shimmer, Blazing, Talon, Vision, Owl-Pellet, Nocturnal, Diurnal, Prey, Hunt, Down feather, Flight feather, and Camouflage feather.
+Bonfire night is also great for onomatopoeic words like pop, bang, whoosh and crackle.

 The section at the very bottom of this page is full of stories and songs that the children have been enjoying.